SidGanesan/SidGanesan/README.md

 In my role I am involved in designing, developing, and maintaining domain centric micro-services.
 As part of the Wealth Tribe we delivered and continue to maintain tax reporting, portfolio management, order and trade services, bulk ordering, and compliance monitoring.
-Working as a back end developer implementing AWS Lambdas and traditional kubernetes micro services with both REST and GQL interfaces.
+My role is as a back end developer implementing AWS Lambdas and traditional kubernetes micro services with both REST and GQL interfaces.

 ### Wealth Management Intern

 **Jarden Securities Limited** | *Jan 2019 - Jan 2020.*

-Involved as part of the Private Wealth Research team, I was in charge of designing and developing data and analysis tools to assist financial advisers.
+As part of the Private Wealth Research team, I was in charge of designing and developing data and analysis tools to assist financial advisers manage their client's portfolios.
-Developed tools, implemented using Excel, VBA, and PowerQuery.
+These were implemented with a combination of Excel, VBA, and PowerQuery.
 Additionally, I conducted analysis on client behaviours and trading using R to build an understanding of how client segments behave for AML purposes.

 ### Laborer